apache/incubator-kie-tools/packages/serverless-workflow-diagram-editor/kie-wb-common-stunner/README.md

 ## Building Stunner in IntelliJ

-In order to build `kie-wb-common-stunner-lienzo` internal module in IntelliJ it is needed to add a `Maven Goal` to the `Run` configurations of the IDE.
+In order to build `kie-wb-common-stunner-lienzo`, internal module in IntelliJ, it is needed to add a `Maven Goal` to the `Run` configurations of the IDE.

 1. Open the menu `Run`
 2. Click on `Edit Configurations...`